OSGeo/gdal/doc/source/drivers/vector/gpkg.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 -  **GEOMETRY_NAME**: Column to use for the geometry column.
 Default to
-   "geom".
-Note: This option was called GEOMETRY_COLUMN in releases before
+   "geom" if it is not named in the source data.
-   GDAL 2
+   Note: This option was called GEOMETRY_COLUMN in releases before GDAL 2
 -  **GEOMETRY_NULLABLE**: Whether the values of the
    geometry column can be NULL.
 Can be set to NO so that geometry is
    required.
 Default to "YES"